Siege of Babanusa: Siege

-2025 Second attempt
+2025

 A year later in June after no conflict, SAF launched airstrikes on the city and repelled another failed RSF invasion in the city.
 The airstrike destroyed 13 RSF combat vehicles while the RSF attack was from several directions and RSF withdrew after suffering many casualties.
 The RSF claimed that they were able to capture the headquarters but were forced to retreat again by the SAF.
 An RSF member recorded attacking the defenses until a landmine exploded and injured many of the surrounding soldiers.

+On 1 December, the RSF captured the 22nd Infantry Division headquarters and claimed full control over the city.
+The next day, it was reported that the commander of the 22nd Infantry Division, Major-General Abdelmajid al-Haj, and an unidentified brigadier general who commanded the SAF's 170th Artillery Brigade were killed in an RSF ambush while retreating from Babanusa towards Heglig.

 Humanitarian impact

 50 civilians died and significant property damage occurred due to the siege as of January 2024.
 Total casualties were reportedly 100 people.

 The siege escalated an already dire humanitarian crisis in Sudan, displacing another 45,000 people.